psyraxaus/Prosim2GSX/memory-bank/activeContext.md

 - Testing the automatic door operations with various service scenarios

 ## Next Steps
+1. Further refine the CG calculation methods for edge cases
+2. Implement additional validation for weight distribution calculations
+3. Add more detailed logging for CG calculations to aid in troubleshooting
+4. Consider implementing additional aircraft types for weight and balance calculations
+5. Optimize the performance of the CG calculation methods
-1. Extend the event aggregator system to cover more aspects of the application
+6. Extend the event aggregator system to cover more aspects of the application
-2. Implement additional event types for other state changes in the system
+7. Implement additional event types for other state changes in the system
-3. Optimize event publishing frequency for different types of events
+8. Optimize event publishing frequency for different types of events
-4. Consider implementing event filtering to reduce unnecessary UI updates
+9. Consider implementing event filtering to reduce unnecessary UI updates
-5. Evaluate the performance impact of the event aggregator system under heavy load
+10. Evaluate the performance impact of the event aggregator system under heavy load
-6. Identify additional Prosim datarefs that could benefit from the subscription system
+11. Identify additional Prosim datarefs that could benefit from the subscription system
-7. Explore extending the dataref subscription pattern to other simulation variables
+12. Explore extending the dataref subscription pattern to other simulation variables
-8. Optimize the monitoring interval for different types of datarefs
+13. Optimize the monitoring interval for different types of datarefs
-9. Consider implementing priority levels for different dataref monitors
+14. Consider implementing priority levels for different dataref monitors
-10. Evaluate the accuracy of center of gravity calculations with additional aircraft loading scenarios
-11. Optimize performance of the callback system
+15. Optimize performance of the callback system
-12. Document the new event aggregator system and dataref subscription system for future development
+16. Document the new CG calculation system and weight and balance calculator for future development
-13. Explore potential improvements to error handling for edge cases
+17. Explore potential improvements to error handling for edge cases
-14. Consider adding more configuration options for door operation behavior
+18. Consider adding more configuration options for door operation behavior
-15. Evaluate performance impact of the dataref monitoring system under heavy load
+19. Evaluate performance impact of the dataref monitoring system under heavy load

 ## Open Questions
 - What are the most common issues users encounter?